 These may be signs of liver damage or liver failure.

-Ibuprofen can be a safe and easy over-the-counter remedy for minor aches and pains.
+Ibuprofen can be a safe and easy over-the-counter remedy (OTC) for minor aches and pains.
 However, if you don’t use it as recommended, ibuprofen can possibly be harmful.

 It’s always smart to talk to your doctor before taking ibuprofen if you’re not sure if you should use it.
 If you experience bothersome side effects or believe you may have taken too much, contact your doctor right away.

-Most of the serious side effects happen from taking the drug when you shouldn’t, taking too much of it, or taking it for too long.
+Most of the serious side effects result from taking the drug when you shouldn’t, taking too much of it, or taking it for too long.
 You can reduce your risk of side effects by using the smallest possible dose for shortest possible time.